jinghao666/kdenlive/dev/Ideas.md

 What should be discussed about ideas?

-* Bigger picture: Is the idea related to another topic and should be tackled from a more general perspective (e.g. change the timeline behaviour altogether instead of adjusting here and there)
+* Bigger picture: Is the idea related to another topic and should be tackled from a more general perspective (e.g. change the timeline behaviour altogether and redesign the clip monitor for trimming, instead of adjusting here and there)
 * What is the benefit of the idea?
 Does it target a reasonably large user group to justify the development effort?
 * What is the estimated effort?
 If it is hard to estimate, what details or what knowledge is missing?

+What are possible goals?

+* Provide a workflow that is efficient enough to work on long projects
+* Provide core functionality that is expected from a professional video editor
+* Attract more developers to speed up development

 GitLab issues are considered until 2020-03-28.